 Grand Theft Auto is another popular series, series of which are still being developed today since its initial release.
 Vice City has a cool soundtrack, which ties well with this open-world action-adventure game.

-11. Theme of Laura" From Silent Hill 2 (2001)
+11. "Theme of Laura" From Silent Hill 2 (2001)

-Silent Hill 2 on Playstation 2 is one of the most frightening and memorable games I've ever played with disturbing metaphors, a gripping storyline, and one of the most iconic video game monsters of all time, Pyramid Head.
+Silent Hill 2 on PlayStation 2 is one of the most frightening and memorable games I've ever played with disturbing metaphors, a gripping storyline, and one of the most iconic video game monsters of all time, Pyramid Head.

 With the protagonist's struggle with heartbreak and guilt as well as the dark undertone, this song fits perfectly with the game and remains a great tune to listen to.

-10. Wings of Kynareth" From The Elder Scrolls IV: Oblivion (2006)
+10. "Wings of Kynareth" From The Elder Scrolls IV: Oblivion (2006)

-Oblivion remains one of my favourite games of all time.
-This fantasy RPG has some great voice actors, quests and an explorable world with countless collectible armour and weapons.
-A great song featured in Oblivion is Wings of Kynareth, which is played in some of the major cities and also in the main World.
+Oblivion is the fourth installment of the Elder Scrolls franchise.
+This fantasy RPG has some great quests and an open world with countless collectible armour and weapons.
+A great song featured in Oblivion is "Wings of Kynareth," which is played in some of the major cities and also in the main world.
 It's a nostalgic and pleasant tune.

-8. Opening Track | Demon's Souls (2009)
+8. "Opening Track" From Demon's Souls (2009)

-7. Main Theme | Halo 3 (2007)
+7. "Main Theme" From Halo 3 (2007)

 Halo is another popular series, this time in the first-person shooter genre.
 This great song ties in beautifully with the theme, and is a tune you won't easily forget.

-6. Midna's Lament" From The Legend of Zelda: Twilight Princess (2006)
+6. "Midna's Lament" From The Legend of Zelda: Twilight Princess (2006)

-The Legend of Zelda is a highly successful series which people have loved playing since the 1990s.
+The Legend of Zelda is a highly successful series that people have loved playing since the 1990s.
 Twilight Princess had a little bit of a darker theme to the previous installments but was highly successful nonetheless.

-Midna's Lament has a heartache feel to it and it's a song I love to listen to over and over again.
+"Midna's Lament" has a heartache feel to it and it's a song I love to listen to over and over again.
 It was also exciting to see this song featured in the Zelda-themed levels in Super Smash Brothers.

-5. Yuna's Ballad" From Final Fantasy X-2 (2003)
+5. "Yuna's Ballad" From Final Fantasy X-2 (2003)

 A lot of people might disagree here, saying that To Zanarkand from Final Fantasy X is better.
 To Zanarkand is definitely a great song, but I personally prefer Yuna's Ballad.
-It has just a little more sadness to it, portraying Yuna's ultimate sacrifice to save the world she loves - and therefore losing her lover in the process.
+It has just a little more sadness to it, portraying Yuna's ultimate sacrifice to save the world she loves and therefore losing her lover in the process.
 Two years on, she's still searching for him.
-I feel her heartache when I hear Yuna's Ballad.
+I feel her heartache when I hear "Yuna's Ballad."

-4. Dragonborn | The Elder Scrolls V: Skyrim (2011)
+4. "Dragonborn" From The Elder Scrolls V: Skyrim (2011)

 Maybe it's a little cliché, but no one can deny that Skyrim's Dragonborn is nothing short of epic.
-It's exciting, it's powerful, and it's talking about the main character having special powers that he's inherited from - what else?
+It's exciting, it's powerful, and it's talking about the main character having special powers that he's inherited from . . . what else?
 A dragon.
 An awesome tune that even appears on the radio now and then.
 A masterpiece for sure.

-3. Main Theme | The Legend of Zelda (1986~)
+3. "Main Theme" From The Legend of Zelda (1986~)

-1. Complete Soundtrack | Shadow of the Colossus (2005)
+1. "Complete Soundtrack" From Shadow of the Colossus (2005)

-Finally, number one - most, if not all, the songs from the epic fantasy game, the Shadow of the Colossus.
-This game has been described as 'art', from its beautifully designed landscape, epic-looking beasts and orchestral soundtrack.
-Below is the orchestra themselves performing the song The Opened Way.
+The entire soundtrack of this epic fantasy game, the Shadow of the Colossus, is number one on this list.
+This game has been described as "art," from its beautifully designed landscape, epic-looking beasts, and an orchestral soundtrack.
+Below is the orchestra themselves performing the song "The Opened Way."

 © 2014 Poppy